-But commentators we respect, such as Chris Kresser, vehemently disagree.
+But some commentators, such as Chris Kresser, vehemently disagree.
 I left this comment on Chris’ blog post Coconut Oil is Still Healthy, Despite AHA Claims.

-I use coconut oil, mainly in homemade toothpaste and as a mouthwash, because as Chris points out, lauric and caprylic acid are both powerful antimicrobial agents.
+I use coconut oil, mainly in homemade toothpaste and as a mouthwash, because as Chris points out, lauric and caprylic acid are both powerful antimicrobial agents that can enhance dental health.
 I do find the saturated fat and heart disease debate tiresome though as I think it’s likely that genetic polymorphisms are a major driver of how dietary fat affects us.
-There are numerous polymorphisms, such as rs515135, which associate with elevated LDL levels.
-The nutrigenomic data is still emerging, but I do believe a day will come soon when we can settle these debates based on genetics and simply say “saturated fat causes heart disease in some people, but not all people.
-If you have markers X, Y, Z exercise greater caution.”

 Another reader, Mike Torres from Seattle, left this comment: